 Malta’s main aim with regard to talent is to attract the best talent from abroad while supporting its local talent resources and industries.
 “Since blockchain is a new industry, not just for us but for the world itself, bigger countries that are now looking at what Malta’s DLT legislation as a blueprint.
 As a government, we immediately sought to take the necessary actions to strengthen the existing skills and prepare future generations to pursue a career in this new emergent industry.
 In fact, very recently, 19 students were awarded scholarship grants to pursue their Master’s degree in DLT.

-This was done through an investment of €160,000 and is interesting to note that the background of these students are in diverse areas such as law, finance, business and management.
-Through this master’s program we sought to fuse ‘stand-alone’ professions with a new emergent industry, an approach which is likely to mould such sectors as we know today,” added Schembri.
+This was done through an investment of €160,000 and it is interesting to note that the background of these students is in diverse areas such as law, finance, business and management.
+Through this master’s programme we sought to fuse ‘stand-alone’ professions with a new emergent industry, an approach which is likely to mould such sectors as we know today,” added Schembri.

 Yet another challenge that companies in the blockchain field faced in Malta according to a Times of Malta report in March was the resistance on part of banks with regard to opening accounts for crypto and blockchain companies.
 The paper reported that banks were declining these companies requests to open accounts claiming that such accounts were outside their ‘risk apetite’.

-The companies on the other hand were complaining that the banks were not differentiating between cryptocurrency and blockchain even though the two were not always linked.
-With regard to the reluctance of banks to open accounts for crypto and blockchain companies, NextHash’s Benic said, “This is indeed one of the problems that the industry is facing as a whole.
+The companies, on the other hand, were complaining that the banks were not differentiating between cryptocurrency and blockchain even though the two were not always linked.
+With regard to the reluctance of banks to open accounts for crypto and blockchain companies, NextHash’s Bencic said, “This is indeed one of the problems that the industry is facing as a whole.
 It is still an overall problem to open a bank account in Malta for crypto-related companies.

 Nevertheless, we deeply understand the challenge that banks are facing and we can disclose that we managed to obtain an account with the help of our policies and infrastructure.
 We still believe there is are some gaps between the regulator and the banks in Malta, as also elsewhere in EU and around the world.
 Nevertheless, we are confident that such gaps will shrink over time and Malta will be playing a leading role to make it possible.”